MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-mixedreality.md

 <hr/>

 <!--Description-->
 Windows Network Connectivity Status Indicator may get false positive Internet capable signal from passive polling.
-Which may result in unexpected Wi-Fi adapter reset when device connects to an intranet only access point.
+That may result in unexpected Wi-Fi adapter reset when device connects to an intranet only access point.
 Enabling this policy would avoid unexpected network interruptions caused by false positive NCSI passive polling.

 The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/DisallowNetworkConnectivityPassivePolling`